amenallah01/Stochastic-Signal-Analysis---EEG/README.md

-Here’s an extended and more detailed **README.md** file for your project, incorporating the theoretical background, practical implementation, and applications from the document you provided.

----

 # **Stochastic Signal Analysis with AR Models**

 ## **Overview**
 This project explores the analysis and modeling of stochastic processes using Auto-Regressive (AR) models.
-Implemented in MATLAB, the project covers the following key areas:
+Implemented in MATLAB, the project covers:
 - Simulating and analyzing synthetic signals.
 - Estimating AR model parameters using various techniques.
 - Computing Power Spectral Density (PSD) and analyzing its properties.